 - The applicant has fulfilled all of the biometric requirements.

 Renewals of exchange and student and visitor visas

 Exchange and Student visitor visas (F, J, and M) can be renewed using either of the two methods described above, but both conditions must be met:

-- For F and M visas, the programme, the institution, or both must be identical to the original visa.
+- For F and M visas, the program, the institution, or both must be identical to the original visa.
 For J visas, the SEVIS number must remain the same for the interview to be waived.

 - The applicant must be in SEVIS status, and an interview may be requested if there are any discrepancies between the current and previous visa applications or for any other reason.

 Personal appearance may be waived for candidates chosen for interview based on random selection.
 Other reasons could include the following: